ALVINU/mwdumper/README.md

 java -jar mwdumper-1.16.jar --output=file:sql14file --format=mysql:1.4 enwiki-20160204-pages-meta-current.xml.bz2 > 14file

-file:sql14file means the sql command file
+file:sql14file(file:*) which you can specify means the sql command file

-14file means the raw file content which is used in terarkdb
+14file which you can specify means the raw file content which is used in terarkdb